hwilliams10/hwilliams10.github.io/publications.md

 *Rourke, H. and Holmes, C. 2013.
 Tailings and Mine Waste 2013.
 Banff, Canada.*

-This paper evaluated two commonly used procedures developed by Robertson (2010), and Idriss & Boulanger (2008) for determining liquefaction potential and identified a gap between the methodologies for assessing the liquefaction potential for tailings facilities in areas with low seismicity that requires further research...[[**Read More**]()]
+This paper evaluated two commonly used procedures developed by Robertson (2010), and Idriss & Boulanger (2008) for determining liquefaction potential and identified a gap between the methodologies for assessing the liquefaction potential for tailings facilities in areas with low seismicity that requires further research...[[**Read More**](/publications_pages/2015_tmw_liquefaction)]

-*ABSTRACT: It is widely recognised that piezocone (CPTu) testing is a valuable technique for identifying the in situ engineering properties of tailings for use in stability and liquefaction assessments.
-Nu-merous empirical procedures have been developed to relate the results of piezocone testing to liquefaction potential.
-Appropriate assessments are particularly important for upstream raised tailings facilities which have an inherently higher risk of failure due to liquefaction following seismic events.
-This paper evaluates two commonly used procedures developed by Robertson (2010), and Idriss & Boulanger (2008) for determining liquefaction potential.
-These procedures calculate the factor of safety against liquefaction by comparing the cyclic resistance ratio (CRR) to the seismically induced cyclic stress ratio (CSR).
-During the design of an upstream raise to a tailings facility in Western Australia, it was found that Robertson’s approach leads to improved estimates of the CRR by considering the influence of fines content.
-Idriss & Boulanger’s recommendation of a cut-off value for earthquake magnitude scaling factors and magnitude-dependent stress-reduction coefficients offers a more conservative estimate of the CSR, particularly where the design earthquake magnitude is less than 7.
-The case study identified a gap between the methodologies for assessing the liquefaction potential for tailings facilities in areas with low seismicity that requires further research.*